 Without the right bits, even the perfect CNC rig won't be going very far.
-Explore this comprehensive guide to CNC router bits!
+Check out this simple guide to CNC router bits.

 CNC routers need bits, and these bits determine the carving type, resolution, and material.